precice/tutorials/two-scale-composite-laminate/README.md

 Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/two-scale-composite-laminate).
 Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
 {% endnote %}

 This tutorial solves a two-scale coupled simulation of a composite structure using the preCICE coupling library.
 One meso-scale simulation is coupled to many micro-scale simulations.
 Both the scales are solved using [ABAQUS](https://www.3ds.com/products-services/simulia/products/abaqus/).
-This case was developed at the [Composite Structures Lab](https://sites.google.com/umich.edu/um-csl) of the University of Michigan, with a significant contribution from @mhoangnUM.
+This case was developed at the [Composite Structures Lab](https://sites.google.com/umich.edu/um-csl) of the University of Michigan, with a significant contribution from [Minh Hoang Nguyen](https://github.com/mhoangnUM).

+This tutorial shows how to couple ABAQUS to other simulation software via preCICE.
+The [VUMAT.f](meso-laminate-abaqus/VUMAT.f) uses the Fortran bindings of the preCICE API for coupling.
+On the micro scale, ABAQUS simulations for each micro simulation are started from scratch in every time step.

 ## Setup